Political Science (M.A.)

 Degree Requirements

 Students may choose between the Thesis option and Non-Thesis option.
-Both options require a minimum of 40 graduate credits.
+Both options require a minimum of 35 credits and 10 courses of at least 3 credits each.

 M.A. with Thesis Option

-Master's degree students must complete a minimum of 40 credits for the degree: ten courses, two of which may be thesis credits (POLT 899 Master's Thesis).
+Master's degree students must complete a minimum of 35 credits and 10 courses of at least 3 credits each for the degree: ten courses, two of which may be thesis credits (POLT #899 Master's Thesis).
 Of the ten courses, two are required seminars: Pro Seminar (POLT 800 Political Science Pro-Seminar) and an introductory statistical analysis course (e.g., PPOL 908), and are to be taken during the student's first year.

 Students are encouraged to work with the MA program director to identify relevant courses of interest across the College of Liberal Arts graduate offerings.
 The MA program director must provide course approval for courses offered outside the department.
 Successful completion and defense of a 8-credit master's thesis is required.